All articles

 About Diningprint

 Diningprint is a custom disposable tableware supplier serving restaurants, cafés, hotels, and food distributors worldwide.
-Backed by Tenglong Wood Products Co., Ltd. (est. 2000), with FSC, FDA, BSCI, SGS, and BRC certifications, exporting to 60+ countries across four continents.
+We coordinate factory-direct production routes through dedicated partners active in disposable tableware since 2000, with FSC, FDA, BSCI, SGS, and BRC documentation available by product route.

 Try our chopstick customizer to preview your logo on real product photography, or request a sample kit to see materials and print quality firsthand.